-So what are the best ways companies marketing plans can target Gen Z?
+So, what are the best ways to target Gen Zers?

 As a result, Gen Z is probably the most visual generation that markets have ever had to contend with.
-They’re watching videos all the time, and they want them to be impactful, beautiful and geared towards them.
+They’re watching videos all the time, especially by their favourite influencer, and they want them to be impactful, beautiful and geared towards them.

 Gen Z is looking to buy from brands that feel like friends.
 They love brands that are on trend, that speak with a consistent voice, and that have a personalized message.
+Even in the career space, they're more easily recruited with personalised requests (LinkedIn) and engage with relatable content that understands trendiness without trying too hard.
 They don’t want clunky brands that come across as desperate or inauthentic.

 If you have a brick and mortar business, look to engage Gen Z there.
 Use your storefront to your advantage and promote your individual offerings via classes, events and in-store specials.

 Gen Z will have the most purchasing power in the market in the next few years, and it’s a lead they will likely command for years after that.
-Marketing plans need to include Gen Z targets to stay relevant and to keep business booming.
+Marketing plans need to include Gen Z targets, as well as millennials, to stay relevant and to keep business booming.

 This article originally appeared in Due, it was written by Kara Perez from Business2Community, and is legally licensed through the NewsCred publisher network.
 Please direct all licensing questions to email@example.com.